 Pre-emergent is an herbicide that prevents seeds from setting root, significantly reducing the amount of weeds that you will have to pull.
 As the name suggests, it works before the weed seeds have begun to sprout.
 It prevents tiny from developing, but will not affect plants that already have roots growing.
 As such, once the weeds have started growing, pre-emergent will not be effective (though, if you pull the weeds and then apply it, it will work for the prevention of new seed development).

 Pre-emergent creates a protective layer in the soil.
 It contains chemicals that prevent seed development.
 As weed seeds begin to germinate, the roots will hit the protective layer.
 As it is a herbicide the product will prevent it from continuing its growth.
 You will never see the starts peeking through the soil!!

 As we mentioned, pre-emergent should be applied before weeds start to emerge from the ground.
 Weeds have different germination periods, but the end of March or early in April will have the best effect.
 It’s better to apply it too early than too late.
 Apply pre-emergent evenly to the needed area and then water it in to solidify the protective layer - unless you are applying a liquid pre-emergent, then there is no need to water it in.

 Subscribe to our newsletter to make sure you don’t miss all of our new products and product recommendations.

-So many people picked up the good habit of gardening over the last few years.
+Many people picked up gardening as a favorite recreational activity over the last few years.
 Here at Glover Nursery, we’ve noticed the number of new gardeners we’re helping keeps going up year after year - and, we love it!